lealceldeiro/gems/JavaCookBookProblemsAndSolutions/Chapter17/README.md

-# Chapter 17: Getting a Class Descriptor
+# Chapter 17: Reflection, or “A Class Named Class”

 *nothing interesting (new) to see here*